omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

                 In addition to XSWT files, custom Java pages may also be defined in Java code.
-This can be useful when the wizard page would be too complex to describe with XSWT, would need to have significant active behaviour, or simply the wizard page code already exists in Java form.
+This can be useful when the wizard page would be too complex to describe with XSWT, would need to have significant active behavior, or simply the wizard page code already exists in Java form.
 See below for further discussion about custom pages. page.<i>.title::
                 Title of the wizard page, displayed in the page's title area.